-Level two and three apprenticeships offer qualifications at a level equivalent to GCSEs and A-Levels.
-The difference between apprenticeships and their corresponding qualifications is that apprentices work while studying, gaining on-the-job experience and effectively being paid to learn.
-Delivered by employers in partnership with training providers, level two and three apprenticeships offer a concrete and reliable path into employment, and a steady supply of new recruits to companies that can train them in the specific skills they require.
+Level 2 and 3 apprenticeships offer qualifications at a level equivalent to GCSEs and A-Levels.
+The difference between apprenticeships and their corresponding qualifications is that apprentices work while studying,.
+They gain on-the-job experience and are effectively being paid to learn.
+Delivered by employers in partnership with training providers, level 2 and 3 apprenticeships offer a concrete and reliable path into employment.
+They also offer steady supply of new recruits to companies that can train them in the specific skills they require.

-However, these lower-level apprenticeships have been overshadowed in recent years by the higher- and degree-level apprenticeships that offer an alternative to university education.
+However, these lower-level apprenticeships have been overshadowed in recent years.
+Higher- and degree-level apprenticeships that offer an alternative to university education have become more popular.
 The declining uptake in level two and three apprenticeships reflects a missed opportunity for employers and employees alike.
 Here, we explore why.

 Why has there been a decline in interest?

-In October 2020 the Department for Education commissioned a report from IFF Research into the declining numbers of apprenticeship starts at levels two and three.
+In October 2020 the Department for Education commissioned a report from IFF Research into the declining numbers of apprenticeship starts at levels 2 and 3.
 The report stated that “since 2016/17 there has been a reduction in apprenticeship starts in England, and a shift in participation, with an increase at Level 4 and above, and a large fall at Levels 2 and 3.”

-IFF Research found that companies are driven by distinct reasons to offer level two and level three apprenticeships.
-Level two apprenticeships were largely offered by employers who wanted to “create a foundation level of training and skills across the entire workforce” and who mostly recruit people with little or no experience.
-Conversely, level three apprenticeships were predominantly offered by companies who wanted to upskill their existing employees, seeing these as an opportunity to support “more experienced staff looking to move into more specialised or supervisory roles.”
+IFF Research found that companies are driven by distinct reasons to offer level 2 and 3 apprenticeships.
+Level two apprenticeships were largely offered by employers who wanted to “create a foundation level of training and skills across the entire workforce.”
+They were seeking to recruit people with little or no experience.
+Conversely, level three apprenticeships were predominantly offered by companies who wanted to upskill their existing employees.
+They saw them as an opportunity to support “more experienced staff looking to move into more specialised or supervisory roles.”
 Both useful approaches to plugging existing gaps in the workforce, as we will see later.

 Through conversations with employers, IFF Research determined that there were several key factors at play.
 Firstly, there is a requirement for apprentices to spend 20% of their time completing off-the-job training.
-Following reforms to apprenticeships in 2017 (when data shows the number of apprenticeship starts began to decline), many employers felt that new requirements meant apprentices would be spending more time than previously completing off-the-job training.
+This follows reforms to apprenticeships in 2017, where data shows the number of apprenticeship starts began to decline.
+Many employers felt that new requirements meant apprentices would be spending more time than previously completing off-the-job training.
 Employers perceived this as a reduction in the value for money that apprenticeships offer.
-There was also concern among employers that apprentices would not meet, or would struggle to meet, the new standards for English and maths, and might not meet requirements at their end-point assessments.
+There was also concern among employers that apprentices would not meet the new standards for English and maths.
+The worry was that learners then might not meet requirements at their end-point assessments.
 Both these factors led to a reluctance among employers to offer apprenticeships at these levels.